-In case an order was ordered from a business account we strongly advise you to send an invoice immediately after shipping the products in order to make sure you are compliant with your legal obligations.
+If an order was ordered from a business account we strongly advise you to send an invoice immediately after shipping the products in order to make sure you are compliant with your legal obligations.

-In case your products are sent to a private customer in another EU country, different rules can apply per country.
+If your products are sent to a private customer in another EU country, different rules can apply per country.
 For your sales via bol.com you can only deliver products to Dutch or Belgian private customers.

 In principle foreign VAT rate must be applied and the VAT tax declaration must be done in that specific country, unless the sales revenue remains below the applicable threshold.